strongloop/loopback-connector-mqlight/CONTRIBUTING.md

 ### Contributing ###

-Thank you for your interest in `loopback-connector-mqseries`, an open source project administered by StrongLoop (an IBM Company).
+Thank you for your interest in `loopback-connector-mqlight`, an open source project administered by StrongLoop (an IBM Company).

-Contributing to `loopback-connector-mqseries` is easy.
+Contributing to `loopback-connector-mqlight` is easy.
 In a few simple steps:

   * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a